 Emission Category.
 Vehicles certified to a specific emission category (e.g., SULEV30) in subsection (d)(2)(A) or (e)(2)(A), as applicable, must also be certified to the standards throughout subsections (d) and (e) that are applicable to that same emission category.

 Pooling Provision.
-For each model year, a manufacturer must demonstrate compliance with this section 1961.4 including the standards and phase-in schedules based on one of two options for the model year:
+For each model year, a manufacturer must comply with this section 1961.4 including the standards and phase-in schedules based on one of two options for the model year:

 Option 1: all LDVs and MDVs that are certified to the California exhaust emission standards in subsection (d) or (e), as applicable, and are produced and delivered for sale in California; or